Christian Walker Player Props: Diamondbacks vs. Phillies

 Christian Walker At The Plate

-- He ranks 100th in batting average, 115th in on base percentage, and 50th in slugging among the qualifying batters in MLB play.
+- Among the qualified batters in MLB play, he ranks 72nd in batting average, 105th in on-base percentage, and 34th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.